 Dr. Hornstein is a 1996 graduate of Michigan State University College of Veterinary Medicine where he was a founding member of the Canine Club and was inducted as a member of the Veterinary Honor Society, Phi Zeta.

-He, his wife Dana, and children, Ella and Landen, as well as their five cats, Hudson, Fluffy, Cesare, Michonne and Enid live locally.
+He, his wife Dana, and children, Ella and Landen, as well as their five cats, Fluffy, Cesare, Michonne, Enid and Hugo live locally.

 Dr Hornstein's medical interests include pain management (he is a member of the International Veterinary Academy of Pain Management), internal medicine, avian and exotic pets, and dentistry.
 He is also a member of the American Association of Feline Practitioners.